-- Do the existing cost recovery processes in the state accurately account for the value that grid modernization, distribution system-enhancing, and resilience investments provide?
-To which entities does this value accrue? - Do the current cost recovery and allocation processes in the state advance or hinder local priorities, such as ensuring customer affordability, supporting economic growth, and creating a more resilient energy system? - For investments that create clear societal benefits beyond those provided to energy customers (such as enhanced resilience across life-saving and critical facilities), is there an appropriate role for taxpayer contributions to support their deployment? - Ratepayers, taxpayers, and private entities all make investment decisions that impact resilience and the level of DERs across the state.
-Do existing planning processes and stakeholder activities ensure that these investments are coordinated and complementary?
+- Do the existing cost recovery processes in my state accurately account for the value that grid modernization, distribution system-enhancing, and resilience investments provide?
+To which entities does this value accrue? - Do the current cost recovery and allocation processes in my state advance or hinder local priorities, such as ensuring customer affordability, supporting economic growth, and creating a more resilient energy system? - For investments that create clear societal benefits beyond those provided to energy customers (such as enhanced resilience across life-saving and critical facilities), is there an appropriate role for taxpayer contributions to support their deployment? - Given that ratepayers, taxpayers, and private entities may all make investment decisions that impact resilience and the level of distributed energy resources across my state, do existing planning processes and stakeholder activities ensure that these investments are coordinated and complementary?